kubernetes-sigs/external-dns/docs/proposal/storage.md

 ## Component integration

 Components:
 * Source - all endpoints ( collection of ingress, service[type=LoadBalancer] etc.)
 * [Plan](https://github.com/kubernetes-incubator/external-dns/issues/13) - object responsible for the create of change lists in external-dns
-* DNSProvider - interface to access the DNS provider API
+* Provider - interface to access the DNS provider API

 A single loop iteration of external-dns operation:

 1. Get all endpoints ( collection ingress, service[type=LoadBalancer] etc.) into collection of `endpoints`
 2. Get storage `Records()`
 3. Pass `Records` (including ownership information) and list of endpoints to `Plan` to do the calculation
 4. Make a call to DNS provider with `Plan` provided change list
 5. If call succeeded pass the change list to storage `Assign()` to mark the records that are created

 Storage gets updated all the time via `Poll`. `Plan` does not call DNS provider directly.
 Good value of the `Poll` is to have simple rate limiting mechanism on DNS provider.

 #### Notes:

 1. DNS Provider should use batch operations
 2. DNS Provider should be called with CREATE operation (not UPSERT!) when the record does not yet exist!
 3. Storage does not need to be in complete sync with DNS provider due to #2.
 Hence resolving the potential caveats of ConfigMap implementation

 ## Implementation

 Basic implementation of the storage interface:

 1. Storage has the dnsprovider object to retrieve the list of records, but it never makes the call to modify the records (think layer to help out with endpoint filtering)
 2. Record() - returns whatever is stored in the storage
-3. Assign(endpoints) - called when the records are registered with dns provider - hence storage need to mark its ownership. **Therefore DNSProvider serves as a safe-guard from race conditions**
+3. Assign(endpoints) - called when the records are registered with dns provider - hence storage need to mark its ownership. **Therefore Provider serves as a safe-guard from race conditions**
 4. WaitForSync() - called in the beginning to populate the storage, in case of configmap would be the configmap creation and fetching the dns provider records
 5. Poll() - resync loop to stay-up-to-date with dns provider state